 What’s happening in the night sky this spring

 Before heading to a local stargazing event, it helps to know what celestial sights might be visible overhead.
-NASA’s monthly skywatching guide highlights several events families can spot.
+NASA’s monthly skywatching guide highlights several events families can spot this season.

 - Mid-April: Lyrid Meteor Shower.
 One of the oldest recorded meteor showers, the Lyrids can produce bright streaks across the sky in late April.